Support after suicide matters.

 3) Who Am I Now?

-Separate programmes are run for bereaved parents, spouses, adult children, siblings and other groupings, so you can connect with others who truly understand.
+Separate programmes are run for bereaved parents, spouses, adult children, siblings, and other groupings, so you can connect with others who truly understand.

 “Just amazing - research, knowledge, practical, passionate, authentic.
 Thank you Shelley.”“Articulate, informative and highly practical.
 This session was a real game-changer for me.
 Thank you!"“A quality workshop; the information was invaluable, the authentic delivery with passion and no apology was amazing."“Shelley radiated such a 'heart' for the subject matter.
 I came in with very little knowledge and now feel equipped."Work with me